 “Unsurprisingly, EV components are subject to a lot of vibration during operation, so they must be able to demonstrate that they can perform under these conditions without compromising effectiveness.
 REO’s resistors are designed with this reliability in mind, and these results for the special version validate that.
 Not only do these tests show that this special resistor is ideally suited to EVs, but the salt mist testing demonstrates that it is capable of delivering results in marine environments.”

 The salt mist testing saw the product exposed to a five per cent salt solution at 25 degrees Celsius for two hours.
 Following this, the resistor was dried out at 40 degrees Celsius for 22 hours and this test was repeated several times over the course of a week.
 The contact and insulation resistance of the product was then tested, and no significant changes in performance were observed.

 The resistor’s enclosure is ingress protected to IP65, which means that it is protected against dust ingress and immersion.
 This makes it perfectly suited to applications where it could be exposed to water, either by a jet spray or at sea.

 “As industries develop, the quality of the components becomes more important and manufacturers want demonstrable proof of excellence,” continued Hughes.
-“These tests were requested by one of our an EV customers as a means of externally validating our product quality.
+“These tests were requested by one of our EV customers as a means of externally validating our product quality.

 “New technology, whether it’s an offshore wind turbine or an EV, demands greater technical solutions and better performance.
 We’re increasingly finding that conventional component designs are unable to reliably perform in these new applications.
-Our design expertise and technical insight allows us to develop products that meet the changing needs of a developing industry in a reliable, safe and future-proof way.”
+Our design expertise and technical insight allow us to develop products that meet the changing needs of developing industry in a reliable, safe and future-proof way.”